Analysis | As GOP scurries from Trump’s Putin praise, Trump Jr. offers a novel explanation

 Well, even if you accept that significant narrowing of scope, Trump’s comments haven’t aged particularly well.
 The same poll shows just 40 percent of Republicans now regard Putin as a “very strong” leader, down from a 53 percent majority in January.
 In addition, fewer than half of Republicans think Russia — with its vastly superior military — is winning its war with Ukraine.

 So even as amended and clarified, Trump’s comments aren’t exactly looking great.
-And the result is a rare occasion in which Republicans make clear they want nothing to do with his posture on this.
+And the result is a rare occasion on which Republicans make clear they want nothing to do with his posture on an issue.